MarcelGarus/server/blog/draft this-blog-uses-martinaise.md

 topics: this blog, Martinaise, code

 # This Blog Uses Martinaise
-## Why "My article doesn't compile" is now a valid statement
+## And why "My article doesn't compile" is now a valid statement

 I wrote about this blog's tech stack in [a previous article](developing-this-blog).
 Basically, I use the Rust actix framework and I handle SSL certificates, compression schemes, and cache lifetimes manually.